lya19971103/SkelHCC/README.md

 python main.py   --config CONFIG_DIR   --activate_train False   --weights WEIGHTS_DIR
 ```

-The skeleton backbone are trained on the base dataset  (followed by the previous public evaluation protocols)
+The skeleton backbone are trained on the base dataset. (datasets are followed by the previous public one-shot evaluation protocols.)

 ### Data Format